daniel84k/timelapser/README.md

 ## 🔧 TODO

-- Interfejs GUI
+- GUI interface
-- Obsługa dodatkowych lokalizacji i języków
+- Support for additional locations and languages
-- Wizualizacja harmonogramu ekspozycji
+- Visualization of exposure schedule

-## 📄 Licencja
+## 📄 License

-Projekt na licencji MIT – używaj, rozwijaj i dziel się!
+MIT License – feel free to use, modify, and share!